Andrea Herrera Katahira

 (206) 220-8515 | email@example.com

-As Assistant Vice President for Institutional Equity, Andrea Herrera Katahira serves as the principal institutional representative responsible for providing leadership, oversight, and direction in regard to the university's efforts to promote and maintain an equitable, safe, and inclusive working and learning environment, free from unlawful discrimination, harassment, and violence.
+As Assistant Vice President for Institutional Equity, Andrea Herrera Katahira serves as the principal institutional representative responsible for providing leadership, oversight, and direction in regard to the university's efforts to promote and maintain an equitable and safe educational, living and working environment, free from protected class discrimination, harassment, and violence.
 Andrea directs the Office of Institutional Equity and serves as the university's Chief EEO Officer, Title IX Coordinator and ADA/504 Coordinator.